kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

 )
 ```

-We instantiate the template_pipeline twice, but pass in different parameters.
+We instantiate the template_pipeline twice but pass in different parameters.
 The `pipeline_instance` variable is our template pipeline, `ds_pipeline_1` and `ds_pipeline_2` are our parameterised instantiations.

 This renders as follows: